RBaykan/Spring_Security_Validate_Data_With_Database/README.md

 - **File:** `com.nontius.proje.model.User`

 ### Repository
-The `UserRepository` provides database operations and custom methods to find users by `username` and `email`.
+The `UserRepository` provides database operations and custom methods (JPA will be convert to SQL/HQL queries) to find users by `username` and `email`.
 - **File:** `com.nontius.proje.repository.UserRepository`

 ### Service